Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: The roadmap for future works

 The second and the third authors thank ROCKSTUDY Ltd. (K\H om\'er\H o Kft.), Hungary led by L\'aszl\'o Kov\'acs for producing the rock samples.
 The research reported in this paper and carried out at BME has been supported by the grants National Research, Development and Innovation Office-NKFIH FK 134277, K 124366, and by the NRDI Fund (TKP2020 NC, Grant No. BME-NCS) based on the charter of bolster issued by the NRDI Office under the auspices of the Ministry for Innovation and Technology.
 This paper was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences (R. K.).
-Supported by the \'UNKP-20-3-II-PTE-624 New National Excellence Program of the Ministry for Innovation and Technology from the source of the National Research, Development and Innovation Fund (S. L.).
+Supported by the ÚNKP-21-5-BME-368 New National Excellence Program of the Ministry for Innovation and Technology from the source of the National Research, Development and Innovation Fund (R.~K.).
+The first and the fourth authors thank MES of Russia.
+This work was carried out with the financial support of the Ministry of Science and Higher Education of the Russian Federation within the framework of the base part of the state assignment (no. 0778-2020-0005) (Z. S and I. V. K.).